pupilfirst/wd101-scripts/building-web-forms/submitting-user-data/README.md

 The `form` element defines how the data will be sent to the web server.
 All of its attributes are designed to let you configure the request to be sent when a user clicks a submit button.

-The two most important attributes of a form element are `action` and `method`.
+The two most important attributes of a `form` element are `action` and `method`.

 ### `action` attribute

-The `action` attribute defines where the data gets sent.
+The `action` attribute defines where we would like to send the data.
 Its value must be a valid URL.
 If this attribute isn't provided, the data will be sent to the URL of the page containing the form — the current page.

 ```js